mbarbosa30/x4llet/replit.md

 A PostgreSQL database with Drizzle ORM is used for intelligent caching of user data, wallets, authorizations, and blockchain data (balances, transactions, MaxFlow scores, exchange rates).
 USDC amounts are standardized to micro-USDC integers.

 ### Network Configuration
-The application supports Base (chainId: 8453), Celo (chainId: 42220), and Gnosis (chainId: 100), with full gasless support for native USDC and USDC.e where applicable.
+The application supports Base (chainId: 8453), Celo (chainId: 42220), Gnosis (chainId: 100), and Arbitrum (chainId: 42161), with full gasless support for native USDC and USDC.e where applicable via EIP-3009.

 ### PWA Features
 Designed as an offline-first PWA with a service worker for asset caching, IndexedDB for local data, and a manifest file.
 Includes mobile optimizations like viewport configuration and Apple mobile web app meta tags.